spryker/spryker-docs/docs/pbc/all/search/202212.0/install-and-upgrade/search-migration-concept.md

 Old versions of the Search module were highly coupled to Elasticsearch 5 as the search provider.
 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Migration+and+Integration/Migration+Concepts/Current+Search+state+Copy.png)

 From now on, all the search provider-specific tasks are performed by the dedicated modules, which implement various plugin interfaces from the new *SearchExtension* module and are hooked to the Search module.
 The Search module itself is all about receiving requests through its API and routing them to the corresponding search provider-specific module(s) through the delegation mechanism.
-All Elasticsearch specific code has been deprecated in the Search module and moved to the new *SearchElasticsearch* module.
+All Elasticsearch-specific code has been deprecated in the Search module and moved to the new *SearchElasticsearch* module.
 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Migration+and+Integration/Migration+Concepts/Desired+state+Copy.png)

-To achieve this in the backward-compatible way, a new concept called **search context** was introduced, which is represented by the `SearchContextTransfer` object.
+To achieve this in a backwards compatible way, a new concept called **search context** was introduced, which is represented by the `SearchContextTransfer` object.
 The search context is needed to determine the search provider, which should respond to a particular search request, as well as to store information/configuration needed to handle this request.
 The main and mandatory part of this search context is the source identifier.
 The source identifier is used in two scenarios:

 * resolving a search provider to handle the search request
 * resolving a source (index, in terms of Elasticsearch) to perform search/storing of data